hacklets/hacklets-test/README.md

 TODO: step by step guide

-Now that you have installed it by hand once, you can install it on other machines with a little bit of automatization:

-    curl https://raw.github.com/hacklets/hacklets-test/deploy/install.sh -L -o - | bash

 To create test users, run as root:

     USER=foo && PASS=bar && useradd -p $(perl -e"print crypt('$PASS', '$USER')") $USER && mkdir /home/$USER && chown -R $USER:users /home/$USER